dicksontan/GA-Projects/ML LSTM Trading Bot/README.md

 1. https://www.sciencedirect.com/science/article/pii/S0970389621000227

-    Summary: This article compares GOLD volatility as compared to other assets.
+    Summary: This article compares Gold volatility as compared to other assets.